divya-praksh/HandiView/README.md

 | **📱 Compatibility** | Windows, macOS, Linux | All modern browsers |
 | **🔒 Privacy** | Fully offline | Local processing only |

-*Custom upload feature in development
+*Custom upload feature in development for Web version, Completed in desktop version.
+(Use different 3D objects in the models folder or add ur own .obj files)

 ---